-The mount\default\fields config key allows default options to be specified for the values in a mounts entry that are not specified, aside from the fs\spec and the fs\file.
+The mount\default\fields config key allows default values to be specified for the fields in a mounts entry that are not specified, aside from the fs\spec and the fs\file fields.
 If specified, this must be a list containing 6 values.
 It defaults to: